 1. Train Your Puppy to Pee Outdoors

 Remember, your puppy wasn’t born knowing how to tell you that they need to go outside.
 It takes patience and training from you to make sure they know what to do when they have to go.
 You can teach them how to tell you by showing them “potty cues” as soon as they come home to live with you.
 A potty cue from your puppy will tell you that they need to go outside.
-Once they understand this cue, the pup will start to associate the feeling of urination with being out in the yard.
+Once they understand this cue, the pup will start to associate the feeling of urination with being out in the yard, and you can move on to getting them used to an electronic dog door if you’d like.

 Teaching your puppy the potty cue will take a bit of time, so be patient.
 To begin, let your puppy sit at the back door.
 When they begin to bark, scratch, or whine, it is time to let them out to do their business.
 It’s important that they don’t play when they go out to use the bathroom, as they will associate this time with playtime and not potty time.